 Surely, says the author of Luke’s gospel, what Jesus did is right.
-He has observed the true purpose of the law, because people praise God as a result of what he has done.
+He has observed the true purpose of the Law, because people praise God as a result of what he has done.

-For additional information on the lives of women in the Bible, see
+- For additional information on the lives of women in the Bible, see

 Family, work and religion: the family, slaves, women’s tasks, beliefs